hldnwrght/Pong_Game/README.md

-# Pong_Game
+# Pong-P2P-Server-Based-Game-C-Unix-
-This is Pong written in C that uses a server and client method to communicate between each other
+This is my version of the pong game that works between two connected devices.